tutorial

 Introducing Foxglove Schemas to Visualize Non-ROS Data

-Write messages in the JSON or Protobuf format for easy visualization in Foxglove Studio
+Write messages in the JSON or Protobuf format for easy visualization in Foxglove

-While Foxglove Studio was originally designed for visualizing ROS data, we are on a mission to bring world-class visualization to all robots, including those with custom software frameworks.
+While Foxglove was originally designed for visualizing ROS data, we are on a mission to bring world-class visualization to all robots, including those with custom software frameworks.

 Today, we're excited to announce Foxglove schemas: an entirely Foxglove-native way to represent and visualize data.
 Foxglove schemas are available for Protobuf, JSON, ROS 1, and ROS 2, and we plan to add support for more formats over time.